healthchecks/healthchecks/templates/docs/api.md

     Minimum: 60 (one minute), maximum: 31536000 (365 days).

 schedule
-:   string, optional, default value: "`* * * * *`".
+:   string, optional.

-    A cron expression defining this check's schedule.
+    A cron or systemd OnCalendar expression defining this check's schedule.
+    SITE_NAME will detect the expression type (cron or OnCalendar) automatically.

-    If you specify both `timeout` and `schedule` parameters, SITE_NAME will create a Cron check and ignore the `timeout` value.
+    The `schedule` parameter takes precedence over the `timeout` field: if you specify both the `timeout` and the `schedule` parameters, SITE_NAME will save the `schedule` and ignore the `timeout`.

-    Example for a check running every half-hour:
+    Example using a cron expression ("run every half-hour"):

     <pre>{"schedule": "0,30 * * * *"}</pre>

+    Example using an OnCalendar expression ("run at 12:00 of the last day of every month"):

+    <pre>{"schedule": "\*-\*~1 12:00"}</pre>

 tz
 :   string, optional, default value: "UTC".